 Elyse Shafarman, M.A., AmSAT Certified Alexander Technique Teacher

-Unlocking the power of the mind to free the body, and the intelligence of the body to free the mind is my passion.
-I’m delighted to help people of all ages and vocations rediscover joy, freedom and ease in embodiment.
+Revealing the power of the mind to free the body, and the intelligence of the body to free the mind is my passion.
+People of all ages and vocations deserve joy, freedom and ease in movement.

 I am committed to creating an anti-racist teaching space and upholding the rights of LGBTQIA+ People.